 What to pack

-May time is autumn in South Africa, you're going to outdoors on occasion, so pack something warm - possibly a lined windcheater.
+April and May is autumn in South Africa, and you'll going to outdoors on occasion, so pack something warm.

 Where to stay